DEVELOPERS

 Render a GAFAIG badge

-The badge is a lightweight trust signal that links to the verification page.
+The badge is a lightweight trust signal that links to the verification surface.
 It respects lifecycle and badge eligibility from the public badge API.

 Auto-render a badge